-Our intangible assets include amounts recognized in connection with acquisitions, including customer relationships, contract backlog, intellectual property and tradenames.
+Our intangible assets include amounts recognized in connection with acquisitions, including customer relationships, technology, intellectual property and tradenames.
 Intangible assets are initially valued at fair market value using generally accepted valuation methods appropriate for the type of intangible asset.
-Amortization is recognized on a straight-line basis over the estimated useful life of the intangible assets, except for contract backlog which is recognized in proportion to the projected revenue streams of the related backlog.
+Amortization is recognized on a straight-line basis over the estimated useful life of the intangible assets.
 Intangible assets with definite lives are reviewed for impairment if indicators of impairment arise.
 Except for goodwill, we do not have any intangible assets with indefinite useful lives.